 I was working in a call centre, but I knew that it wasn’t what I wanted to do for the rest of my life, so I decided to pursue a TEFL qualification and take the opportunity to teach English in China.
-Unfortunately, this coincided with the start of the COVID-19 pandemic and all of my plans changed.
+Unfortunately, this coincided with the start of the global pandemic and all my plans changed.
 I knew I still wanted to teach English and more specifically, teach functional skills to adults and give people a second chance to gain a qualification, regardless of their background.

 I was aware that the University of Sunderland had a fantastic reputation for its Education courses, including the Post-Compulsory sector, which is what I specialised in.
 One of the main reasons I chose to study at Sunderland was the financial aid that was available to me, particularly the bursary provided by the Government.
 Not having to worry about how I was going to pay my bills allowed me to concentrate on developing my teaching skills and best of all, it didn’t contribute to my student debt!